Helpline 0808 800 3333 or contact us

 In general, SDR in the UK is not possible when the following are present:

 Like any medical procedure, SDR can carry risks.
-It will not suit all children with cerebral palsy.
+It will not suit all children with CP.
 Some will benefit and some may see no benefit or their condition may even deteriorate.
 You should always discuss potential risks and side-effects with your child's surgeon.

 Permanent complications are rare, but risks include: